 If researchers are to succeed in stopping the spread of malaria, they need the support of health organizations and the governments of the world.

-Tell President Obama to lend more support to the cause of preventing, treating, and curing malaria—a goal that, if realized, would save the lives of millions.
+Tell President Trump to give more support to preventing, treating, and curing malaria—a goal that, if realized, would save the lives of millions.